sablier-labs/docs/docs/contracts/v2/reference/core/libraries/library.Errors.md

 ### DelegateCall

-Thrown when attempting to delegate call to a function that does not allow delegate calls.
+Thrown when trying to delegate call to a function that disallows delegate calls.

 ```solidity
 error DelegateCall();